 Nails: Nails must be neat and trim and of length which is appropriate for the job function.
 Clerical staff should not have nails that interfere with job performance and they must be professional in nature.
-Per the CDC, clinical staff with access to patients and/or bodily fluids should not wear artificial nails or tips as it poses a risk of infection, and all nails should be no more than 1/4 inch so as not to puncture gloves.
+Per the CDC, clinical staff with access to patients and/or bodily fluids should not wear artificial nails or tips as it poses a risk of infection, and all nails should be no more than $\frac{1}{4}$ inch so as not to puncture gloves.

 Hair: Hair should be clean, combed, and neatly trimmed and styled.
 Unkempt hair is not permitted.
+No extreme hair style such as, Mohawks, art designs, etc. are permitted.
 Facial hair should be neatly trimmed.
-Non-traditional hair colors (blue, green, purple, orange, bright red, etc.) or extreme hair styles such as, Mohawk's, art designs, etc. are not permitted.
-Headbands wider than 3 inches, hats, or scarves may not be worn on the head.
+Scarves worn as headbands are permitted, while items that cover the head fully such as: hats, caps, bonnets, and scarves are not allowed.